TomaszWaszczyk/public-tinkering/README.md

 I share my technical learning publicly to deepen my understanding, help others, and connect with the community.
 Public learning invites feedback, collaboration, and faster growth for everyone involved.

+## Hydration

+ReactJS hydrates HTML, but what does it mean?

+When using server side rendering, the server generates and sends fully rendered HTML to the browser.
+This allows users to see the content quickly, but initially, this HTML is "static" — it does not respond to user interactions because the JavaScript logic and event handlers are not yet active.

+Once the browser loads the necessary JavaScript, React "hydrates" the existing HTML.
+This means React attaches its event listeners and internal state to the already-rendered DOM nodes, transforming the static page into a fully interactive React application.

+Hydration is different from a full client-side render, where React would create the DOM from scratch.
+Instead, hydration reuses the server-rendered HTML and simply "activates" it with interactivity

 ## Garbage collector in the browser

 Using a `WeakMap` in JavaScript offers several key advantages: